techies line logo

 Unlike plasma deposition which is a chemical vapor deposition process, magnetron sputtering is a physical deposition process for producing thin films and coatings.

-The name “magnetron sputtering” is used because the process uses magnetic fields to control the ion particles responsible for allowing deposition to take place.
+The name “magnetron sputtering” remain used because the process uses magnetic fields to control the ion particles responsible for allowing deposition to take place.

 Magnetic sputtering also creates a low-pressure environment for deposition to take place, and uses a gas that comprises the plasma, typically argon gas, to enter the vacuum chamber first.